 Own Your Stuff

 One of the most difficult tasks in a relationship is to own our contributions to the relationship dynamic.
-It’s easy to point fingers at our spouse or partner.
-It's human nature to place all the blame on them.
+It is easy to point fingers at our spouse or partner.
+It is tempting to place all the blame on them.
 Or, equally destructive, we can take on all the blame and absolve our spouse or partners of their responsibilities.
 It is much harder to take an objective position and see the relationship dynamic as a co-created problem to be solved by both partners.
 We can practice self-compassion while taking full responsibility for what we have done.
 Healing and repairing our self-sabotaging behaviors is an opportunity to learn something important about ourselves and our partners.
 We can ask our partners to work through this stuck place with us in order to create deeper intimacy in the relationship.

 Confront Your Fears